o-alquimista/fragments/README.md

 Create a blank project:
 `composer create-project -s dev crimsonking/fragments-skeleton <your-project-name>`

-Edit `/config/database.ini` to configure database name, credentials, PDO driver and host.

-Configure your web server so that its root directory is `/public`.
+Configure your web server so that its root directory is `<your-project-name>/public`.
 As for the directory settings, here's how you should configure it on Apache:
 ```
 AllowOverride None
 Require all granted
 FallbackResource /index.php
 ```

+Edit `/config/database.ini` to configure database connection details.

 In order to manage assets, run `yarn install` and build them with `yarn build` (development), `yarn build-watch` (development w/ watch) or `yarn build-prod` (production).
 The output goes to `/public/build/`.